numenta/NAB/README.md

 by default it tries to use all the cores on your machine.
 The above command should take about 20-30 minutes on a current powerful laptop with 4-8 cores.
-For debugging you can run subsets of the data files by modifying and specifying specific label files.
+For debugging you can run subsets of the data files by modifying and specifying specific label files (see section below).
 Please type:

     python run.py --help